hande-qmc/hande/documentation/input.rst

 **nel** *nel*
     Synonym for **electrons**
 **T** *t*
+    Integer.

+    Default: 1.

     Set the kinetic term in the Hamiltonian to be *t*.
 **U** *U*
+    Integer.

+    Default: 1.

     Set the Coulomb term in the Hamiltonian to be *U*.

 Calculation type
 ^^^^^^^^^^^^^^^^

+The following options select which kind of calculation(s) are performed on the chosen system.
+If no calculation type is given, then only the calculation initialisation (mainly the enumeration of the basis) is performed.

 **exact**
     Perform an full diagonalisation of the Hamiltonian matrix.